 Why veganism is not always such a good idea

 Veganism is becoming a popular idea.
-It's a question that involve both health aspects and philosophical aspects.
-In terms of healthy aspects, there are a few questions that you should be aware of.
+It's a complicated question that involves health aspects, moral aspects and philosophical aspects.

 Three important factors are the ratio of omega 3 and omega 6 fats, the difficulty in getting some essential vitamins (A, D and B12 especially) and the absorption of essential minerals.
-A vegan that uses a lot of vegetable oils and doesn't supplement vitamins may end-up with serious problems.
+A vegan that uses a lot of refined vegetable oils and doesn't supplement vitamins may endup with serious problems.

 The only way to consume more omega 6 without harm to our health is to simultaneously also consume more omega 3, something that is very difficult for vegetarians, and even more for vegans.